Maximum Group Size: 10

 Hotel: Green Park Hotel

-We travel towards Pokhara today stopping for a couple of nights at the charming village of Bandipur, stunningly situated on a ridge with magnificent mountain views.
+We travel towards Pokhara today stopping for a night at the charming village of Bandipur, stunningly situated on a ridge with magnificent mountain views.

 Hotel: The Old Inn